Revamp?

 To get rid of cuffs, you need to either wait for a minute to uncuff yourself, or one of your teammates needs to come and rescue you.
 Inspire does not get you uncuffed.

 All cuffing mechanics work on other (human) players as well, exactly the same way.
+If clients have DSBW installed as well, they will be able to handle cuffing on their own, eliminating ping related issues with this mechanic.

 Spoiler!

-If miniboss is not defeated by the end of an assault, it despawns and their buffs are removed.
+If miniboss is not defeated by the end of an assault, it despawns and their debuffs are removed.
 This can also happen if boss is despawned via mission scripts (like going up the elevator shaft on Beneath The Mountain).

 Spoiler!